Searching...

 Personal Facts, Age, Height and Biography of Owen Garriott

-Owen Garriott, born on November twenty-second, nineteen thirty, was a distinguished American electrical engineer and NASA astronaut.
-His remarkable career included spending sixty days aboard the Skylab space station during the Skylab 3 mission in nineteen seventy-three, followed by ten days on the Spacelab-1 mission aboard the Space Shuttle in nineteen eighty-three.
+Owen Garriott, born on November 22, 1930, was a distinguished American electrical engineer and NASA astronaut.
+His remarkable career included spending sixty days aboard the Skylab space station during the Skylab 3 mission in 1973, followed by ten days on the Spacelab-1 mission in 1983 aboard the Space Shuttle.

-Before his illustrious journey with NASA, Garriott served in the United States Navy, where he honed his skills as a military officer and aircraft pilot.
-He later transitioned to academia, becoming an engineering professor at Stanford University.
-His passion for aviation led him to the United States Air Force Pilot Training Program, which ultimately paved the way for his entry into NASA.
+Before his illustrious journey with NASA, Garriott served in the United States Navy and later transitioned to academia as an engineering professor at Stanford University.
+His passion for aviation led him to complete the United States Air Force Pilot Training Program, which paved the way for his entry into the world of space exploration.